edkf/framer-bridge-starter-kit/README.md

    ```

 1. In GitHub, navigate to the forked repository and set the `FRAMER_TOKEN` via the GitHub UI for the [`.github/main.workflow`](/.github/main.workflow) publish step (accessible by navigating the file structure on the homepage of the repository).
-1. Push a commit to the `master` branch and watch as the GitHub actions pick up the commit, build the package, publish it to the [Framer Store](https://store.framer.com).
+1. Push a commit to the `master` branch and watch as the GitHub actions pick up the commit, build the package, publish it to the [Framer Store](https://store.framer.com).

 ## 🚚 Using CI